mars0i/pasta/README.md

 Snipes' energy levels are reflected in their brightness, with greater brightness indicating more energy.
-Mushroom color indicates nutritiousness/poisonousness:  Lighter colors indicate nutritiousness---\ie these mushrooms are energetically favorable to snipes---while darker colors indicate poisonousness---energetically unfavorability.
+Mushroom color indicates nutritiousness/poisonousness:  Lighter colors indicate nutritiousness--i.e. these mushrooms are energetically favorable to snipes---while darker colors indicate poisonousness---energetically unfavorability.
 (The difference in shades between environments has no functional meaning, but can be thought of as indicating a difference